Volkswagen Golf Mk1: Replacing the Beetle; early efforts

 Volkswagen began producing prototypes of possible Beetle replacements as far back as the early 1950s, and may have received design proposals from Porsche earlier than that.
-All of the internal projects' names started with "EA", standing for "Entwicklungsauftrag" and meaning "Development assignment".
-This work began during the tenure of Heinz Nordhoff, who was Director General of Volkswagen from 1948 to 1968.
+All of the internal projects' names started with "EA", standing for "Entwicklungsauftrag" ("Development assignment").
+This work began during the tenure of Heinz Nordhoff, director general of Volkswagen from 1948 to 1968.

-In 1952 the company built the EA41 in collaboration with Pininfarina.
+In 1952, the company built the EA41 in collaboration with Pininfarina.
 Essentially a rebodied Beetle, it never went into production.

 The first EA47 prototype appeared in 1953; at least 11 more EA47 variations were built over the next three years.

 By the mid- to late-1950s, questions about the future of the Beetle began to be asked from outside the company.
 In 1957, an article with the title "Is the Volkswagen dated?" appeared in the West German magazine Stern.
-Two years later, a similar headline was used in an article in Der Spiegel weekly news.
+Two years later, a similar headline was used in an article in Der Spiegel.

-In 1958 Porsche began a project numbered 728 for a revised Beetle.
-A few years later this became the Volkswagen EA53.
+In 1958, Porsche began a project numbered 728 for a revised Beetle.
+A few years later, this became the Volkswagen EA53.
 This project continued for a number of years and produced several prototypes, with early ones having bodywork designed by Porsche and later ones styled by Ghia.
 The EA53 eventually led to the Type 3 model.

-In 1957 another design study, the EA97, was started.
+In 1957, another design study, the EA97, was started.
 This exercise was larger than the Beetle, but kept the usual rear-mounted powertrain.
 Two hundred instances of this design were built.
 Styling varied, depending on whether a particular car's bodywork was done by VW or by Ghia.
 Some cars’ looks echo the later Type 3 cars, although the EA97 was smaller.
 The last EA97 was built in 1960.
 The EA97 would provide the basis for the Brasília model from Volkswagen do Brasil.

 The EA158 was a Beetle-successor project that started in 1962 with a unibody study by Pininfarina.
-As the project progressed the car grew in size and weight.
-Eventually it was rejected as a Beetle replacement, but served as the foundation of the subsequent Volkswagen Type 4 model.
+As the project progressed, the car grew in size and weight.
+It was eventually rejected as a Beetle replacement, but served as the foundation of the subsequent Volkswagen Type 4 model.